fbpx

 When you’re done, run your smudge stick under water or stomp it out in some sand and make sure it is no longer lit.
 Once the stick is out, you can store it and reuse it for another time.

 Have you tried burning sage before?
-Let us know how you do this practice and share it with us on the WOT Instagram or on Facebook!
+Let us know how you do this practice and share it with us on the WOT Instagram or Facebook!